How to score 100% on Google Pagespeed Insights

 Google Pagespeed Insights is a completely free tool provided by the search engine giant that can be used to measure the performance of your website based on the speed at which it works or functions.
 For example, it assesses the speed at which different components of your web page – from images to text load.

-Using the tool is pretty straightforward – you simply need to copy your website’s URL into the search engine.
-Then, the software will then test your website’s performance and give your site a score out of 100.
+The software will test your website’s performance and give your site a score out of 100.
+These scores give a rough outline of the status of your web pages or their page speed.
 The scores are divided into three sections:

 In addition to letting you know which aspects of your site work well, it will also let you know what steps you can take to improve it.
 There is a separate software that tests the speed of your website when the user is viewing the site via mobile.